 Yup, it's that time again.
 Your bland resume needs to be updated, you are switching companies, and you are on the hunt for new career possibilities.
-Well, things have changed in the job search world; it's time to look at new ways to make your resume land on the top of the ever staggering resume pile.
-Here are some up-to-date tips to make your resume gleam in 2019.

-2) Fanciful Adjectives and Adverbs; Nope.
+2) Fanciful adjectives and adverbs; Nope.

 3) Read the FULL job description.